ThingLabsIo/ThingLabsIo.github.io/pages/workshop/fullday-windows/05-sending-d2c-messages.md

 In the Reference Manager dialog, expand the _Universal Windows_ node and select _Extensions_.

 In the list of extensions, check the box next to __Windows IoT Extensions for the UWP__ and click __OK__ (make sure to select the same version number as the OS running on the RPi2).
-It is easy to accidently select the _Windows Mobile Extensions for the UWP_ (which is just below the IoT extensions) - pay close attention and make sure you have added the correct reference.
+It is easy to accidentally select the _Windows Mobile Extensions for the UWP_ (which is just below the IoT extensions) - pay close attention and make sure you have added the correct reference.

 ## Add the Microsoft.Azure.Devices.Client NuGet Package
 Once the _Windows IoT Extensions for the UWP_ are added, click on the _Project_ menu and select _Manage NuGet Packages._